LiaScript/docs/README.md

 LiaScript applies a two step-approach.
 Sections are parsed at first, which means that the parsers searches for patterns as depicted below.
-Parsing the content of a section is quite time-consuming, that is why the section-content gets only analyzed, if this specific should be displayed to the user.
+Parsing the content of a section is quite time-consuming, that is why the section-content gets only analyzed, if this specific section should be displayed to the user.
 However, this happens only at the first appearance, afterwards the resulting view is restored from a local cache.

                             {{1}}
 **Preprocessing pattern:** `## foo bar`